workshopdemos/teambuild/README.md

 ./syncz -a "src::bldz --proc 1"

-Sharing couple of reference screenshots of the command run:
+Sharing a couple of reference screenshots of the command run:

 <img src='images/export1.png' width='40%'>